 […] Both Shaofu [producer] and I are children of immigrants.
 My mother came from the Philippines at a young age, joined the U.S. Navy, and started a new life in America.
 That could not have been easy.
 Our parents had to sacrifice so much for us and I don’t take that for granted.

 All the heart and care with which he talks about this project truly shines through in the animated short.
 In just 7 minutes Bobby, with his co-director Andrew Chesworth, is able to take us through a more meaningful journey than most full-length films out there.
-You can watch the film below to verify this for yourself:

 What did you think of One Small Step?
 Share your thoughts (and feelings) with us in the comments!